 Retina Consultants of Alabama was established in 1992, by Dr. Milton F. “Luke” White, Jr. and Dr. Richard M. Feist.
-Dr. John O. Mason, III joined the group in 1996, Dr. Martin L. Thomley in 2001, and Dr. Michael A. Albert, Jr. in 2007.
+Dr. John O. Mason, III joined the group in 1996, Dr. Martin L. Thomley in 2001, Dr. Michael A. Albert, Jr. in 2007 and Dr. Jason N. Crosson in 2017.
 Additionally, Dr. Benjamin W. Roberts has been employed as an intermittent physician with the practice since 2005.
 Dr. Roberts works during periods of furlough from his missionary service in Bomet, Kenya.

 Since 1992, the practice has expanded to provide retina care to patients across north-central, northeast, central, and west Alabama, as well as the Columbus, Mississippi area.
 Retina Consultants of Alabama now has nine satellite office locations in addition to its main office in Birmingham.